R3ISilva/ProductivityStartup/README.md

 # Future Features
 1. Keeps track of shortcuts and listen to them, reminding the user of the unused shortcuts.
-2. Shortcut to write notes fast
-2.1 Organize notes automatically
+2. Shortcut to write notes fast with interface (maybe something in electron with the gpt one) 2.1 Organize notes automatically

 # Seealso